farmera/sare_grant/study_methods.md

 __Figure 8__ indicates what is so valuable about the Sequoia camera with respect to other camera solutions that were tried.
-The most troublesome aspect of a consumer camera (as discussed in [Section 4](kites_balloons_drones.md)) is the image format and the difficulty of calibrating each image such that the final stitched image contains uniform pixel intensities that accurately reflect the intensity of light during a particular flight.
+The most troublesome aspect of a consumer camera (as discussed in [Section 4](kites_balloons_drones.md)) is the image format and the difficulty of calibrating each image such that the final stitched product contains uniform pixel intensities which accurately reflect the intensity of light during a particular flight.
+Calibration is critical both within a flight (since many images are stitched together) and between flights on successive days (since illuminant conditions will differ).

 #### Summary